bigmlcom/flatline/docs/user-manual.rst

           (f "000001" -2)
           (f 3 1)
+          (f 1 -1 3)
           (f "a field" 23)

 We also provide a predicate, ``missing?``, that will tell you whether the value of the field for the given row (taking into account the shift, if any) is a missing token:

 ::